MicroEJ/docs/DeviceDeveloperGuide/loader.rst

 The External Resources Loader is an optional module.
 When not installed, only internal resources are available for the MicroEJ Application.
-When the External Resources Loader is installed, the MicroEJ core engine tries first to retrieve the expected resource from its available list of internal resources, before asking the BSP to load it (using ``LLEXT_RES_impl.h`` functions).
+When the External Resources Loader is installed, the MicroEJ Core Engine tries first to retrieve the expected resource from its available list of internal resources, before asking the BSP to load it (using ``LLEXT_RES_impl.h`` functions).